nryulkim/RetroBox/docs/README.md

-# VintageTube
+# RetroBox

-Heroku Link: [VintageTube]
+Heroku Link: [RetroBox]

-[VintageTube]: Put Link Here
+[RetroBox]: Put Link Here

 ## Minimum Viable Product

-VintageTube is a web application inspired by Youtube built using Ruby on Rails and React/Redux.
+RetroBox is a web application inspired by Youtube built using Ruby on Rails and React/Redux.
 By the end of Week 9, this app will, at the minimum, satisfy the following criteria.

 ### Major Features
 - [ ] Hosting on Heroku